reinhart1010/nix/docs/en/common/git-mergetool.md

 `git mergetool --no-prompt`

-- Explicitly use the GUI merge tool (see the `merge.guitool` config variable):
+- Explicitly use the GUI merge tool (see the `merge.guitool` configuration variable):

 `git mergetool --gui`

-- Explicitly use the regular merge tool (see the `merge.tool` config variable):
+- Explicitly use the regular merge tool (see the `merge.tool` configuration variable):

 `git mergetool --no-gui`